Are the Maturity Group (MG) ratings we are accustomed to still accurate and do they reflect the maturity of the varieties we should be planting today?

 Maturities can be further divided by adding a decimal point.
 The MG of a variety is determined largely by its response to photoperiod (day and night length) and temperature.

 The authors of the study evaluated the yield of varieties with different MGs using data from variety performance trials from 27 states over 14 years.
-They developed an updated map showing optimal MG zones across the soybean producing areas of the U.S. (below).
+They developed an updated map showing optimal MG zones across the soybean producing areas of the U.S. (see map).

 The authors concluded MG 3 varieties are best adapted to the northern half of Illinois and MG 4 to the southern half of Illinois.
 MG 2.5 is adapted to the northern two tiers of counties in Illinois and MG 4.5 is best adapted to the southern-most point of Illinois.